rreischke/levin_bessel/README.md

 This library implements Levin's method for integrals containing products of up to three spherical or cylindrical Bessel functions.

 ## Installation
+The installation has been tested on linux-based systems as well as Mac OS.
+For windows users, one would need to modify the ``setupy.py`` file accordingly.
 ### With pip
 The library is available via PyPi installation, so you can just install it using
 ```shell